Career Timeline of Max Fried: Major Achievements and Milestones

 In 2014, Max Fried was traded to the Atlanta Braves.

-On April 9, 2016, Max Fried returned to action for the Rome Braves, spending all of 2016 with the team.
+On April 9, 2016, Max Fried returned to action, playing for the Rome Braves.

 On August 5, 2017, Max Fried was called up to the Atlanta Braves.

-At the end of the 2017 season, Max Fried joined the Peoria Javelinas of the Arizona Fall League, for whom he was named league Player of the Week on October 31.
+At the end of the 2017 season, Max Fried joined the Peoria Javelinas of the Arizona Fall League.

-In 2017, Max Fried was invited to spring training for the first time and was named Southern League Pitcher of the Week for the week ending April 30.
+In 2017, Max Fried was invited to spring training for the first time and began the season at the Class AA level with the Mississippi Braves.

-In 2018, Max Fried began the season with the AA Mississippi Braves before joining the Gwinnett Stripers and being called up to Atlanta in April.
+In 2018, Max Fried began the season with the AA Mississippi Braves, and after one game, he joined the Gwinnett Stripers before being called up to Atlanta.

-In December 2017, Braves manager Brian Snitker indicated that he might consider Max Fried as the team's fifth starter in 2018.
+In December 2017, Braves manager Brian Snitker mentioned that he might consider Max Fried as the team's fifth starter in 2018.

 2019: Second-Most Wins in National League